Independent Investigations

 - Perception of bias

-- Incorrect process
+- Incorrect or inefficient process

 We’re not a law firm and we’re not your average workplace investigation company.
-We specialise in independent investigations exclusively for the education sector.
-We combine extensive investigation experience with a strong understanding of how schools, kura, and tertiary institutions operate.
+We specialise in independent investigations for your sector.
+We combine extensive investigation experience with a strong understanding of how schools / kura, tertiary institutions, faith-based organisations, and trusts work.
+While other investigation companies work across industries, we bring sector-specific insights from our work in your sector.
+We know how your sector functions, how your people relate, and what’s at stake when issues arise.

 Staff Misconduct Investigations

 Allegations of misconduct - workplace bullying, harassment, breach of policy - require a fair and impartial investigation to establish the facts.
-Our independent investigation service is trusted to deliver an impartial and legally defensible outcome without causing undue stress to those involved.
+Our independent trauma-informed investigation service is trusted to deliver an impartial and legally defensible outcome without causing undue stress to those involved.

 Student Misconduct Investigations